The Mathematical Physics program

 As field theories one can consider systems from continuum mechanics of fluid dynamics.
 There, the field equations describe the movements and deformations of solid state physics of the flow behavior of liquids, respectively.
 In the second variant of this course one considers field equations from particle physics, in particular the classical Yang-Mills equations thus providing the classical starting point for the usual quantum field theories in a differential geometric context.
 On the mathematical side, building on the results of Differential Geometry, the theory of principal fiber bundles and their connections need to be developed.
 There the main focus is on the geometry side of the story.
 Analytical questions on the solution theory prove to be highly non-trivial.
 A third version of the course considers (linear) wave equations on general spacetimes, i.e. on Pseudo Riemannian Manifolds with Lorentz signature as they are needed in general relativity.
 For sufficiently nice spacetimes a global solution can be found.
 Depending on the pre-knowledge of the participants aspects of differential geometry, Lie groups and spacetimes are recalled at the beginning of the lecture.

 The master course Differential Geometry is a continuation of the Bachelor lectures Geometric Analysis and Elementary Differential Geometry.
 Here abstract manifolds are the main focus.
 A very useful prerequisite for this lecture is point set topology.

-Beside these aspects there are strong mathematical reasons to deal with symplectic geometry.
-There are various applications in pure and applied mathematics, from efficient numerical algorithms in the theory of Ordinary Differential Equations, like symplectic integrators, to deep applications in representations theory of Lie algebras and Lie groups.
-Furthermore, Kähler geometry provides a connection from symplectic geometry to other areas of geometry as for example Riemannian or complex differential geometry.
+Besides these aspects, however, there are also strong inner-mathematical reasons to deal with symplectic geometry.
+There are various applications in applied and pure mathematics, from particularly powerful numerical methods in the theory of ordinary differential equations like the symplectic integrators to deep applications in the representation theory of Lie algebras and Lie groups.
+Further, Kähler geometry provides a brigde from symplectic geometry to other areas of geometry such as Riemannian geometry or complex differential geometry.